-Pursuant to the Stockholders Agreement entered into at the Closing, with certain limited exceptions, (i) no member of the DK Stockholder Group or the SBT Stockholder Group is permitted to transfer any shares of common stock beneficially owned or owned of record by such stockholder for a period of 180 days from the Closing, (ii) no member of the DEAC Stockholder Group is permitted to transfer any shares of common stock beneficially owned or owned of record by such stockholder until the earliest of (A) one year from the Closing, (B) the last consecutive trading day where the volume weighted average share price equals or exceeds \$15.00 per share for at least 20 out of 30 consecutive trading days, commencing not earlier than 180 days after the Closing or (C) at the time DraftKings consummates a transaction after the transactions which results in the stockholders having the right to exchange their shares of common stock for cash, securities or other property; and (iii) Mr. Robins is not permitted to transfer any shares of common stock beneficially owned or owned of record until two years after the Closing.
+Pursuant to the Stockholders Agreement, with certain limited exceptions, (i) no member of the DK Stockholder Group or the SBT Stockholder Group is permitted to transfer any shares of common stock beneficially owned or owned of record by such stockholder for a period of 180 days from the Closing, (ii) no member of the DEAC Stockholder Group is permitted to transfer any shares of common stock beneficially owned or owned of record by such stockholder for a period of 180 days from the Closing, (ii) no member of the DEAC Stockholder Group is permitted to transfer any shares of common stock beneficially owned or owned of record by such stockholder until the earliest of (A) one year from the Closing, (B) the last consecutive trading day where the volume weighted average share price equals or exceeds \$15.00 per share for at least 20 out of 30 consecutive trading days, commencing not earlier than 180 days after the Closing or (C) at the time DraftKings consummates a transaction after the transactions which results in the stockholders having the right to exchange their shares of common stock for cash, securities or other property; and (iii) Mr. Robins is not permitted to transfer any shares of common stock beneficially owned or owned of record until two years after the Closing.